 - Underpowered for anything more than light-duty jobs such as clearing leaves or dirt from patios and garages, owners warn.

 - Users say 15- to 20-minute battery life isn't long enough for some bigger jobs.

 Takeaway: Buyers who want a cordless blower for clearing hard surfaces will be pleased with the quiet, feather-light Worx WG545.1.
 The array of attachments make it more versatile than most competing models.

 Husqvarna 125B Review

-Takeaway: Its confirmed power makes the Husqvarna 125B a good pick for anyone who needs to clear significant yard debris without spending a lot.
-An apparent sensitivity to ethanol and a lack of versatility keep it from our top spot.
+Takeaway: With power on its side, the Husqvarna 125B is a good pick for clearing significant yard debris without spending a lot of money.
+An apparent sensitivity to ethanol and a slightly higher price tag than the Hitachi RB24EAP keep it from our top spot.